mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 Run

-    make itest
+    make test-ios

-To run the included integration tests on the command line.
+To run the included unit tests and integration tests on the command line.

-If you want to run the tests in Xcode instead, first `make ipackage` to create a local static library version, then open `platform/ios/test/ios-tests.xcodeproj`, and lastly `Command + U` on the `Mapbox GL Tests` application target.
+To instead run the tests in Xcode:

+1. Run `make iproj` to set up the workspace.
+1. Change the scheme to “test (platform project)” and press Command-R to run core unit tests.
+1. Change the scheme to “CI” and press Command-U to run SDK integration tests.

-### Usage
+### iosapp usage

 - Pan to move
 - Pinch to zoom